 Because Fabege aims to have a strong financial position, the balance between shareholders' equity and borrowed capital is a key issue for the company.
-The company's objective is to achieve an equity/assets ratio of at least 35 per cent and an interest coverage ratio of at least 2.2.
+The company's objective is to achieve an equity/assets ratio of at least 35 per cent and an interest coverage ratio of at least 22 and an interest coverage ratio of at least 2.2.